jiyuntsai/J296/fec.md

 ![image 1, Sum amount of parties](https://github.com/jiyuntsai/JOURN_296/blob/main/3.png)
 * For the Democrat, they received the most times of donation from "Finance, Insurance & Real Estate" sector as well as "Misc Business" sector both had 33 times of donation.
 And for the amount of money, Democrat received the most from "Finance, Insurance & Real Estate" followed by "Misc Business."
 For the Republican, they received the most times of donation from "Finance, Insurance & Real Estate" sector for 54 times, followed by "Misc Business" sector for 32 times.
 As for the amount of money, they received the most from "Finance, Insurance & Real Estate" followed by "Ideological/Single-Issue."
 However, there was no donation from "Labor" and "Lawyers & Lobbyists" sections. <br/>
 ![image 1, Sum amount of parties](https://github.com/jiyuntsai/JOURN_296/blob/main/4.png)

+**Assignment Questions** <br/>
+1. **Which industries contributed the most to the Republican and Democratic parties?
+How much was contributed to each party?
+(Remember to give me the answer and the steps you took to get the answer.)**

+2. **How much did donors from the Misc.
+Business sector contribute to the Democratic party?
+Which donors were based in Miami Lakes, FL?
+(Remember to give me the answer and the steps you took to get the answer.)**

+3. **What percentage of the tobacco industry’s donations does Philip Morris account for?
+How much is it?
+(Remember to give me the answer and the steps you took to get the answer.)**

+4. **Describe (in two to three sentences — no need for a detailed story pitch) one potential story from this dataset that you’d find promising if this were a project you were working on.
+Give it a headline.
+Include up to three types of sources you would call to report out the story and a few of the questions you might ask.
+(These can be bullet points — no need for a long explanation.)
+Remember to detail the steps you took in analyzing the data to get to the story idea.
+Use the skills we’ve learned to help you.**

+5. **What data might be suitable to join with this data to provide context or additional stories?
+Give me two examples.**